 Q: What role will education consultants play?

 Collaborative Educational Network, Inc. (CEN), has been working with the DHS Governing Board.
 CEN will gradually release support until the governing board and staff are effectively operating the school independently.
-They have written the charter school application and facilitated its submission, review, and approval process, and written and submitted the federal Charter School Program Grant (CSP).
-CEN will conduct an executive search for a Principal and guide the governing board with all other required activities to successfully open the school
+They developed our charter school application and facilitated its submission, review, and approval process, as well as our federal Charter School Program Grant (CSP).
+CEN will be conducting an executive search for a principal during December and January and guide the governing board with all other required activities to successfully open the school.

 Q: How will DHS staff be hired?

-The Governing Board and CEN consultants including former and current educators, will help recruit an experienced, dynamic, and innovative principal with charter school start-up experience.
-That leader will recruit and hire all teachers and school staff.
+The Governing Board and CEN consultants (as well as former and current educators) will help recruit an experienced, dynamic, and innovative principal with charter school start-up and curriculum experience.
+The new principal will then recruit and hire all teachers and school staff.